briankoser/kotangent-jekyll/_posts/2014-01-02-12-reasons-i-hate-sql-developer.md

 tags: programming oracle
 ---

+<ins datetime="2015-07-25">I haven’t worked in Oracle for a year now, and I know many of these problems were fixed in later versions.
+[Jeff Smith](http://www.thatjeffsmith.com/about/) sent me a very nice email and offered to help me work through any remaining issues; if I still worked in Oracle I would have taken him up on it.</ins>

-I don’t like SQL Developer.
+I don’t like Oracle’s SQL Developer.
 It’s hard to like a <abbr>GUI</abbr> with so many usability problems.
 The first version was released in 2006, but the interface feels much older.
 It’s certainly not bug-free, let alone polished.

 I’m told that it’s better than our office’s previous Oracle <abbr>GUI</abbr> (possibly Oracle Enterprise Manager?), and apparently Toad has it’s own problems.
 And hey, it’s free!
 At such times I imagine someone saying, “I know you don’t like getting punched in the gut, but it’s a lot better than back in the day when we got punched in the face.
 And hey, it’s a free punch in the gut!”